zkrising/Tachi/README.md

 You'll need `pnpm`.
 Get it with `npm install -g pnpm`.

-Run `_scripts/bootstrap.sh` to move example config files into an active position.
+Run `_scripts/bootstrap.sh` to set everything up.
+This script *must* be ran on a unix system.

-Use `pnpm install` to install all of the necessary dependencies.
+The above script will move config files into active places, self-sign HTTPS Certificates for local development, install dependencies, start mongoDB and redis, and synchronise the database with the seeds.

-Use `pnpm start-server` and `pnpm start-client` to run the `server/` and `client/`.
+After bootstrapping, you can use `pnpm start-server` and `pnpm start-client` to run the `server/` and `client/`.

 Run both, together, to have a full tachi setup.